tschauer07/tschauer07/README.md

 - 🌱 I’m currently learning what it means to be retired.
 - 💞️ I’m looking to collaborate on any project that doesn't stress me out.
 - 📫 How to reach me via email tschauer07@gmail.com
-- ⚡ Fun fact: Atheists are actually terrified of dying.
+- ⚡ Fun fact: facts aren't usually that fun
 <!---
 tschauer07/tschauer07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.